pasqal-io/qoolqit/docs/theory/Introduction.md

     - Energies are measured relative to the maximum interaction strength
     - Times are measured relative to the interaction timescale

+    **Key benefits:**

+    - Programs are hardware-independent until compilation
+    - Drive strengths are naturally expressed as "multiples of interactions"
+    - The same program can be compiled to different devices without modification

 This means you can write the quantum evolution you want your system to follow (your QuantumProgram) and a compilation routine will automatically map your dimensionless program to physical values that fit the target device.

 !!! definition "The Dimensionless Hamiltonian"